 Once you have logged in using your Campus Computing ID, you will be able to access any of the library's restricted resources without having to log in again.
 Your log-in will expire after two hours of inactivity, or whenever you close your browser; after that you will be directed to the log-in screen again before you can access another restricted resource.

-To facilitate off-campus access to our online resources, add the EZProxy prefix http://login.ezproxy.library.ualberta.ca/login?url= in the web address.
+To facilitate off-campus access to our online resources, add the EZProxy prefix "https://login.ezproxy.library.ualberta.ca/login?url=" before the web address.

 While you are using the EZProxy server to access a restricted resource, the URL in your browser's address box will be modified.
 For example, a database might have a URL like this when you access it on campus:

 If you want to extract the "original" URL from an EZProxy URL, just remove the ".login.ezproxy.library.ualberta.ca" from the end of the domain name.
 Usually you can leave the rest of the URL as it is, or you may have to modify the hyphens into periods as in the case above.

 A number of vendors support Shibboleth authentication that will allow you to login directly at the vendor web site.
 Look for a "Login" link and then select University of Alberta (often located under the label Canadian Access Federation or CAF).
 Vendors that currently support UAlberta login credentials include: